 Even with the nerf to the character, The Hillbilly is great at getting across the map quickly.
 On bigger maps, this is a huge benefit to have.
 Combine that with the right perks and he can see all survivors at once.
 His chainsaw charge can down someone in one hit, but the chainsaw overheating is a real danger.
 Survivors can also juke this attack fairly easily so you have to aim right.

 The Huntress relies on her hatchets, which she can throw at survivors, nearly negating any window, pallet, or vaults.
 She comes with five and can replenish at her discretion.
 However, if not used properly, her slow speed and inability to deny generators can make her a tough killer to use.
 Plus, her humming is pretty easy to hear when she is coming.

 With The Oni, it’s all about hitting survivors to collect their blood, which will allow you to dash across the map quickly.
 Because of his speed, he can catch up to survivors fairly easily and down them.
 However, his power is dependent on building it up which means that early stages of The Oni aren’t very powerful.
 But that doesn’t mean it can’t be a good option.

-The newest killer to the game, The Blight is possibly the fastest one out of them all.
+The Blight is possibly the fastest one out of them all.
 He is capable of flying around the map, bouncing off of objects and running in an erratic pattern.
 This makes him easy to juke but if not, he can do some damage.
 But mastering that speed is pretty difficult and will take a lot of practice to get down.
 Even then, survivors have a decently easy time of getting out of the way.

 If survivors get near The Demogorgon’s portals, the monster can use their power to teleport to them to either kill them or stop them from sealing the portal off.
 However, it’s this sealing off that is the issue with this killer as it is incredibly easy to do.
 While it sounds great in theory to use the portals to the Upside-Down, the easy nature of sealing them off is a real issue.